Leaving the Register

 You may take voluntary removal from the register at any date up to the end of the registration year (31 December) as long as you apply by 14 December.

-To do this you will need to fill in the application form and enclosing a statutory declaration witnessed by either a solicitor or a commissioner for oaths, to the effect that you are not aware of any matter which could give rise to an allegation under Section 20 of the Chiropractors Act 1994.
+To do this you will need to fill in the application form and enclosing a statutory declaration witnessed by either a solicitor, a commissioner for oaths, Justice of the Peace of Notary Public, to the effect that you are not aware of any matter which could give rise to an allegation under Section 20 of the Chiropractors Act 1994.

 If you take voluntary removal and decide to restore your name to the register in the future, you will need to provide a completed CPD summary sheet.
 This needs to cover the period (in whole months) from when you last submitted your CPD summary sheet to the date your name was removed from the register.